RobHofmann/HomeAssistant-GreeClimateComponent/README.md

  - https://github.com/vpnmaster/homeassistant-custom-components
  - https://developers.home-assistant.io/

-## TODO
-I still need to create a script which fetches the Encryption Key from your Gree AC Device.
-Will do later.

 ## Component Installation
 1. In the root of your /config folder, create a file called climate.yaml